By Adam Williss

 This purpose is seen in Wing Chun history as passed down from Ip Man.
 Ip Man wrote that the art was originally taught by a Shaolin nun to a teenage girl in order to take on a larger stronger man who threatened and bullied her in an attempt to marry him.
 He tried to use “force” on her, but the girl was able to defend herself against the much larger man by being more efficient in her movements.
 This meant that her responses to his force did not take his pressure head on.
 As a smaller and weaker girl, she couldn’t stand up to him head to head.
 So instead, she used his force against him.
 She used yielding and deflection coupled with direct, precise attacks to beat his power.
 She employed simultaneous attack and defense to beat his speed.
 And she immediately closed the gap into close-quarters and moved inside the arch of his force where her shorter arms could attack.
 Yet all of her movements were simple.
 Nothing fancy, just efficient.

-You see?
-Everything she did to beat him was based upon efficiency.
-Not speed.
-Not power.
-She wasn’t trying to compete with him in some sporting match.
-She had nothing to prove.
-This was pure self-defense.
+It was pure self-defense.
 All she was doing was trying to defend herself and make him leave her alone!

 Wing Chun Skeptics